tmtsoftware/icd/README.md

 Build and Install
 -----------------

-Note: The build requires that [node.js](https://nodejs.org/en/) be installed on the system and this environment variable set:
+Note: The build requires that [node.js](https://nodejs.org/en/) be installed on the system.

-    SBT_OPTS=-Dsbt.jse.engineType=Node -Dsbt.jse.command=/usr/bin/node

-(Change `node` to `nodejs` if that is the name of the executable on your system.)

 This is checked in the install.sh script, which automatically sets the SBT_OPTS environment variable if node.js is found and gives an error otherwise.